hjkgrp/starter-hugo-research-group/content/tutorials/2011-11-01-converging-and-comparing-multiple-electronic-states/index.md

-The two input files provided here ([input1](../sites/default/files/Tutorials/state1.in) and [input2](../sites/default/files/Tutorials/state2.in)) should straightforwardly converge to two differing states and are suitable for the latest versions of [Quantum-ESPRESSO](http://qe-forge.org/gf/project/q-e/ "Quantum-ESPRESSO").
+The two input files provided here ([input1](state1.in) and [input2](state2.in)) should straightforwardly converge to two differing states and are suitable for the latest versions of [Quantum-ESPRESSO](http://qe-forge.org/gf/project/q-e/ "Quantum-ESPRESSO").
 Here are a few ways we can distinguish these electronic states and identify the lowest energy ones:

-1. Occupation matrices from DFT+U. Even if DFT+U calculations are not being carried out, on the fly determination of the projection of molecular states onto the atomic orbitals of relevant open-shell centers can be very useful.
+**1. Occupation matrices from DFT+U.** Even if DFT+U calculations are not being carried out, on the fly determination of the projection of molecular states onto the atomic orbitals of relevant open-shell centers can be very useful.
 We can set U to a very small, nearly zero value in order to retain the occupation matrix without actually using the DFT+U method (in this case, we use a U= 3 eV which was previously shown to be the correct self-consistent U for this system).
 Below, you’ll find the minority spin occupation matrices for the two states we converged to earlier: